All Episodes

 If you go out, this is tainting the jury.

-The President of the United States has said this and his press secretary on national TV.
+The president of the United States has said this and his press secretary on national TV.

-I think again Mohammed will be executed for the crimes he committed.
+And Gibbs made it a point to say twice, I think again, Muhammad will be executed for the crimes he committed.

 We're talking about U.S. civil trial here.

-Now, if there's a trial in a military court of justice, much less chance that this case gets thrown out because of this because they have different rules.
+Now, if there's a trial in a military court of justice, much less chance that this case gets thrown out because of this, because they have different rules.

 But in the U.S. civil court system, U.S. criminal court system, this is the kind of thing that gets cases thrown out.

-Well, uh you know, Michael Barone has an interesting piece.
+Well, Michael Barone has an interesting piece.

 I read it in the New York Post, and he said, who are we trying to impress with all this?